-Internal Audit forms the Bank's third line of defence.
+The third line of defence consists of the Internal Audit function, headed by the Chief Internal Auditor (CIA).
 It provides independent, objective and critical assessment on the effectiveness of the operational processes within the Bank by making use of a risk-based approach.
 Through its initiatives, it gives assurance to the Board and the Authorised Management on how effectively the organisation assesses and manages its risks.
-For independency reasons, the Chief Internal Auditor (CIA) reports functionally to the Chairman of the Board of Directors and administratively (i.e. day-to-day operations) to the Authorised Manager responsible for the Internal Audit Function.
+For independency reasons, the CIA reports functionally to the Chairman of the Board of Directors and administratively (i.e. day-to-day operations) to the Authorised Manager responsible for the Internal Audit Function.